I’m not sure of the exact “full” name, but I think it’s the Sunny Health & Fitness SF-RW5713 Obsidian Surge Water Rower.

 Warranty

-The 3-year frame and 90-day parts warranty is pretty standard with Sunny Health & Fitness equipment.
-They are pretty good about getting customers spare parts and luckily Amazon will step-in if they try to make customers pay for items under warranty.
+The 3-year frame and 90-day parts warranty are pretty standard with Sunny Health & Fitness equipment.
+They are pretty good about getting customers spare parts and luckily Amazon will step in if they try to make customers pay for items under warranty.

 As you may have seen when doing your research, the Concept2 Model D is often recommended as the #1 bestselling rowing machine on the market.
-It is the model I own and use everyday, but it is more expenses.
+It is the model I own and use every day, but it is more expensive.
 You can check it out here if you are interested.

 I hope you enjoyed my Sunny Health & Fitness SF-RW5713 Obsidian Surge review!
 Please leave any questions or comment below!